xizon/Uix-Page-Builder/README.md

 = Features =

+* You can switch between "Visual Builder" and "Default Editor" modes at any time.
+* Support to choose multiple default templates you want.
 * Support to save custom templates and export templates.
 * Support a key to add anchor links based Uix Page Builder to your navigation.
 Visit the Menus page (Appearance &laquo; Menus), choose items like "Uix Page Builder Anchor Links", from the left column to add to the menu.
 * Simple operation window, support loop list items.